artefactual-labs/decision-spoa/README.md

 Append `--check-config` to validate the policy directory and exit without starting the service.

 The Debian/RPM packages install a `decision-spoa.service` systemd unit that uses `/etc/default/decision-spoa` to pass CLI options.
 The stock configuration listens on `127.0.0.1:9908`, exposes metrics on `127.0.0.1:9907`, and enables best-effort GeoIP downloads.
-Optional high-cardinality metrics (`--metrics-host-label`, `--metrics-geoip`) remain disabled unless explicitly added to `DECISION_SPOA_OPTS`.
+Optional high-cardinality metrics remain disabled unless you set `DECISION_METRICS_HOST_LABEL`/`DECISION_METRICS_GEOIP` in that file.

 ### Flags and environment variables